jonlpersson/ed-latimore/site/_posts/2022-04-28-how-to-seduce-a-woman-the-ethical-way.md

 Aside from the tactile sense, her other senses are important too.
 A woman’s senses play a pivotal role in her sexual response.

 Take the olfactory sense, smell, for example.
-Did you know that the&nbsp;[pheromones](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3987372/){: target="_blank"} in your sweat act as sexual chemosignals and can have profound effects on a woman’s mood and sexuality?
+Did you know that the [pheromones](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3987372/){: target="_blank"} in your sweat act as sexual chemosignals and can have profound effects on a woman’s mood and sexuality?
 Now I’m not suggesting you go out to the club after a workout, pouring in sweat - that’s not going to work.
 A nice aftershave, on the other hand, might work wonders.

 Another example of this is finding an excellent cologne.
 I’ve only recently started wearing cologne in the past few years, but once you know where and how to look, then it’s a powerful tool in your arsenal.

 A more practical example of how you can stimulate her senses might be playing some sexy music to get her in the mood (hearing), or taking her out to dine on aphrodisiacs like oysters and champagne (taste).

 ## 8\.
-Eye contact&nbsp;
+Eye contact

 Imagine the sexiest scene in a movie you can think of.
 I’m willing to bet that whatever scene you’re imagining, there’s some intense eye contact going on between the two characters, am I right?

 I can’t overstate how important eye contact is.
 When you meet someone’s gaze, you convey a whole bunch of biological signals.
 Not only does meeting her gaze let you know you’re interested in her, it suggests power and confidence.

-It’s also been proven in several studies that sending and receiving&nbsp;[eye contact](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6558178/){: target="_blank"} enhances arousal.
+It’s also been proven in several studies that sending and receiving [eye contact](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6558178/){: target="_blank"} enhances arousal.

 Of course, I’m not talking about a creepy, wide-eyed, desperate stare here, but a subtle, lingering glance in her direction followed by some intense, suggestive eye contact later on in the night is a proven recipe for success.